Africa Cup of Nations 2025 Final: predictions and latest odds

 To highlight the difference between those sides, Morocco defeated Gabon 4-1 at home and 5-1 in the away tie.
 One interesting statistic is that, in their previous two AFCON finals appearances, Gabon did not lose a match in regulation time (one win and six draws), but they also did not progress beyond the round of 16 in either tournament.

-Gabon just came up short in their attempt at an automatic 2026 World Cup place, finishing one point behind the Côte d’Ivoirein their group.
-They won eight of their 10 matches, with their solitary loss being a 1-0 away defeat to the group winners, and they will now take their chances in the play-off round.
+Gabon just came up short in their attempt at an automatic 2026 World Cup place, finishing one point behind the Côte d’Ivoire in their group.
+They won eight of their 10 matches, with their solitary loss being a 1-0 away defeat to the group winners, which saw them progress to the play-off round.
+However, the three goals they conceded in extra-time against Nigeria saw Gabon eliminated 4-1 in the semi-finals of those play-offs.

-Amongst the notable players that are likely to feature for Gabon: Pierre-Emerick Aubameyang (Marseille), Denis Bouanga (Los Angeles FC), Mario Lemina (Galatasaray), Shavy Babicka (Crvena zvezda), David Sambissa (İstanbulspor).
+Amongst the notable players that are likely to feature for Gabon: Pierre-Emerick Aubameyang (Marseille), Denis Bouanga (Los Angeles FC), Mario Lemina (Galatasaray), Shavy Babicka (Crvena zvezda), Jim Allevinah (Angers), Aaron Appindangoyé (Sivasspor).

 Prediction: The heavy defeats to Morocco in qualifying suggest Gabon may be some way behind the favourites, but in Pierre-Emerick Aubameyang, they do have a potential matchwinner at any level.